modmore/docs/en/50_Open_Source/ClientConfig/03_Field_Types.md

 ## Image

 Provides an input that opens the MODX Browser to select an image.
+Can be configured to a specific media source.

 ![](https://www.modmore.com/assets/uploads/2014/02/4.png)

+## File

+Provides an input that opens the MODX Browser to select any file.
+Can be configured to a specific media source.

 ## Number